Frequently Ask Questions about SPY Tomorrow.

 If you wish to unsubscribe from your membership click the button below:

 What is SPY-T Trading?
-SPY-T is the brand name of spytomorrow.com trading style.
-It’s an overnight swing trading, using a 2:1 ETF option strategy based on Spytomorrow.com signals.
+SPY-T is the brand name of the spytomorrow.com trading style.
+It’s a swing trading system that uses an overnight swing trade, 2:1 ETF option strategy based on Spytomorrow.com signals.

 What does the name Spy Tomorrow mean?
 SPY is an ETF (Exchange Traded Fund).
 SPY also means secretly collecting and reporting information on the activities, movements, and plans.
 Tomorrow is the following day.
 SPY tomorrow means we are spying on the next SPY market open.

 What is SIQ?
 It represents SPY, IWM and QQQ which is a holistic approach to predicting the next day market open.
 Each of the ETFs is run through the calculators and the best two out of three (up or down) is the market direction prediction for the next day.
 This is the case whether SPY is positive or not.

 What are Panels?
 A Panel is a rectangle cell or a group of cells that contain Spytomorrow.com data.
 A panel is the spytomorrow.com data presentation.

 What is a swing trade?
 A swing trade is a stock or options trade based on technical information.
 The trade enters and exits the trade based on preferred trading signals over a period of time, generally longer than a day.
 SPY-T trading uses an overnight-style swing trade based on spytomorrow.com pressure signals.

 When are free pressure predictions posted? members see the next day prediction before market close.
 However, an up or down version of the prediction is available on the front page of spytomorrow.com and social media after the market close (4PM EST) or on Twitter.